 There are different forms of energy like mechanical energy, electric energy, heat, light energy, nuclear energy etc. One more form of energy is sound energy.
 We hear sound from different sources in our day-to-day life.
-The sensation generated in our ears by the sound vibrations help us to hear voices.
-RBSE Class 9 Science Chapter 11 solutions from BYJU’S help students, giving an excellent understanding of basic concepts related to the Chapter 11 – Sound.
+The sensation generated in our ears by the sound vibrations helps us to hear voices.
+RBSE Class 9 Science Chapter 11 solutions from BYJU’S help students, giving an excellent understanding of basic concepts related to Chapter 11 – Sound.

 These textbook questions and solutions have been prepared by our subject experts to help the students in answering their queries relevant to the chapter.
 These RBSE Class 9 Science Chapter 11 solutions will help the students to cross-check their answers and learn from their mistakes.
 These solutions will also help students to relieve their anxiety so that they can get maximum scores in the exams.

 Students can also get all subjects Class 9 solutions for Rajasthan Board here.